rcsb/mmtf/spec.md

 *Type*: `BinaryArray` that is interpreted as a `Uint32Array`.

-*Description*: Pairs of values represent indices of bonded atoms.
+*Description*: Pairs of values represent indices of covalently bonded atoms.
 The indices point to the [Atom data](#atom-data) arrays.
+Only covalent bonds may be given.

 *Example*: